kbmajeed/nigeria_covid19/README.md

 **Citing this work**
 If you like this work, kindly star this repository by clicking the star button at the top of the page.
+If you want to get updated datasets you can follow this repository by clicking the watch button as well.

 ### [5] Acknowledgement
   We would like to thank the Abdulmajeeds for their support and special thanks to